CycloneDX/guides/Attestations/en/0x01-Frontispiece.md

 # Frontispiece

 ## About the Guide
 CycloneDX is a modern standard for the software supply chain.
+It has been ratified as [ECMA-424](https://ecma-international.org/publications-and-standards/standards/ecma-424/) by Ecma International.

 The content in this guide results from continuous community feedback and input from leading experts in the software supply chain security field.
 This guide would not be possible without valuable feedback from the CycloneDX Industry